 DHT is made by testosterone.
 Although strictly speaking, it’s not actually the hormone itself that causes hair loss, but rather the sensitivity of your hair follicles to DHT.

-The sensitivity of your hair follicles is determined by genetics.
+This sensitivity of your hair follicles is further determined by genetics.

 Even though women have much lower levels of testosterone, they may still experience hair loss due to DHT.
 But their pattern of hair loss will look different.